 Educators actively and consistently promote physical activity throughout the day through the provision of well thought out physical activity experiences utilising both indoor and outdoor spaces for example dance, drama and movement games.
 We regularly reflect on opportunities to promote physical activity with children and join in the children's physical activity experiences and spontaneous play.
-We use the large grass area within our school for activities which require additional space such whole group games or athletics activities.
+We use the large grass area within our school for activities which require additional space such as whole group games or athletics activities.
 We have recently purchased new equipment which will allow a wider variety of activities for children that will support their gross motor and fundamental skill development.
-We are in contact with NSW health consultants to ensure we are continually supporting the development of our children's gross motor movement and balance skills in the classroom.
+We have used the Munch and Move website to practice various games to ensure we are continually supporting the development of our children's gross motor movement and balance skills through play.
 Information about the importance of physical activity to children's health and development is communicated to families through brochures and flyers as well as forming part of our information session at orientation.